hiroaki-yamamoto/mongoengine-goodjson/README.md

 * `MapReduceDocument`

 Btw I don't think above documents implementations are needed because they can be handled by using multiple-inheritance.
 If you couldn't do it, post issue or PR.

+### FollowReference Decoder
+Since 0.9, this script supports Follow Reference, but it doesn't support decoder.
+Passing "followed reference" dict to ReferenceField, it recognized `id` field only.
+This behavior will be fixed at 0.10.

 ## Contribute
 This scirpt is coded on TDD. i.e. Writing a test that fails, and then write